-While there is no cure for lupus, early diagnosis and treatment can help in managing the symptoms and lessening the chance of permanent damage to organs or tissues.
+Early diagnosis and treatment are important and can help in managing the symptoms and lessening the chance of permanent damage to organs or tissues.

-Because lupus is different for every person, treatments and medications are prescribed based on individual needs.
+Because lupus affects each person differently, treatments and medications are prescribed based on individual needs.

 For mild cases of lupus, medicines may include over-the-counter pain relievers and anti-inflammatory medicines.